SRM47/cs152sp23GNNTrafficForecasting/README.md

 Standard graph neural network's model spatial data very well, but this assumes that this data is static.
 To model spatial and temporal data like traffic, we need to add a recurrent layer on top of a graph neural network.
 This is the idea of a patio-temporal graph neural network: a neural network model that evolves a graph, or graphically structured data, through time.
 Therefore, in order to model traffic data, we first need to model the data graphically at each timestep, then use a recurrent graph neural network to use previous traffic data to previous future traffic speed and flow for future time steps.

 ## The formal traffic flow prediction problem
 The problem statement is as follows.
-Given traffic data for $t$ previous time steps, can we predict the traffic data for $T$ future time steps.
+Given traffic data for $t$ previous time steps, can we predict the traffic data for $T$ future time steps?
 For instance, if data is collected every 5 minutes, can we use 60 minutes of previous data ($t=12$ time steps) to predict traffic data for the next 30 minutes ($t=6$ time steps).
 In order to achieve this, we first model traffic data using a graph (nodes are traffic sensors each with node vectors of traffic speed and volume) for each time step; this will be 12 graphs.
 We then pass these 12 graphs into a recurrent graph neural network to then output 6 graphs that should be accurate predictions of the state of traffic 6 time steps in the future.

+In our case, we will be using the PEMS-BAY traffic dataset.

 ## Describe Model Architectures
 The models we used take the shape of an encoder-decoder architecture.
 [insert picture]